www.finextra.com DF Links Available for 300 USD Contact Us to Get Published

 Now it is time to reinstall Windows.
 And in the former part of Windows startup repair, you have already made a Windows installation DVD or USB, which will help you go through the installation process.

 Step 1.
-Connect the Windows installation DVD or USB to the computer which needs to have its operating system reinstalled.
-Restart the computer and press the specified key to get into the boot menu interface.
+Connect the Windows installation DVD or USB to the computer whose operating system needs to be reinstalled.
+Restart the computer and press the specified key to access the boot menu interface.

 Step 2.
 Ensure the Windows installation DVD or USB is now the first boot choice and save the change.